 Mitigation policy instruments to address this shortfall include financing mechanisms, carbon pricing, cap and trade or emissions trading, and technology transfer.
-While climate change is a global commons problem containing free-riding problems, cost effective international policies that insure countries get the most environmental benefit out of mitigation investments promote an international climate policy regime (Nordhaus 1999; Aldy and Stavins 2012).
-Carbon pricing instruments may provide an entry point for inclusion of agricultural appropriate carbon instruments.
-Models of cost efficient distribution of mitigation across regions and sectors typically employ a global uniform carbon price, but such treatment in the agricultural sector may impact food security (see 7.4.4.4).
+While climate change is a global commons problem containing free-riding issues cost-effective international policies that ensure that countries get the most environmental benefit out of mitigation investments promote an international climate policy regime (Nordhaus 1999; Aldy and Stavins 2012).
+Carbon pricing instruments may provide an entry point for inclusion of appropriate agricultural carbon instruments.
+Models of cost-efficient distribution of mitigation across regions and sectors typically employ a global uniform carbon price, but such treatment in the agricultural sector may impact on food security (Section 7.4.4.4).

-- One policy initiative to advance climate mitigation policy coherence (see 7.4.8) in this section is the phase out of subsidies for fossil fuel production.
-The G20 agreed in 2009, and the G7 agreed in 2016, - to phase out these subsidies by 2025.
-Subsidies include lower tax rates or exemptions and rebates of

-- 1 taxes on fuels used by particular consumers (diesel fuel used by farming, fishing etc.), types of fuel, or - 2 how fuels are used.
-The OECD estimates the overall value of these subsides to be between USD 160- - 3 200 billion annually between 2010 and 2014 (OECD 2015).
-The phase out of fossil fuel subsidies has - 4 important economic, environmental and social benefits.
-Coady et al. (2017) estimate the economic - 5 and environmental benefits of reforming fossil fuel subsidies could be valued worldwide at USD 4.9 - 6 trillion in 2013, and USD 5.3 trillion in 2015.
-Eliminating subsidies could have reduced emissions by - 7 21% and raised 4% of global GDP as revenue (in 2013) and improved social welfare (Coady et al. - 8 2017).
+One policy initiative to advance climate mitigation policy coherence in this section is the phase out of subsidies for fossil fuel production (see also Section 7.4.8).
+The G20 agreed in 2009, and the G7 agreed in 2016, to phase out these subsidies by 2025.
+Subsidies include lower tax rates or exemptions and rebates of taxes on fuels used by particular consumers (diesel fuel used by farming, fishing, etc.), types of fuel, or how fuels are used.
+The OECD estimates the overall value of these subsides to be 160-200 billion USD annually between 2010 and 2014 (OECD 2015).
+The phase-out of fossil fuel subsidies has important economic, environmental and social benefits.
+Coady et al. (2017) estimate the economic and environmental benefits of reforming fossil fuel subsidies could be valued worldwide at 4.9 trillion USD in 2013, and 5.3 trillion USD in 2015.
+Eliminating subsidies could have reduced emissions by 21%, raised 4% of global GDP as revenue (in 2013), and improved social welfare (Coady et al. 2017).

-- 9 Legal instruments addressing perceived deficiencies in climate change mitigation include human - 10 rights and liability.
-Developments in attribution science are improving the ability to detect human - influence on extreme weather and Marjanac et al. (2017) argue this broadens the legal duty of - 12 government, business and others to manage foreseeable harms and may lead to more climate change - 13 litigation (Marjanac et al. 2017).
-Peel and Osofsky (2017) argue that courts are becoming increasingly - receptive to employ human rights claims in climate change lawsuits (Peel and Osofsky 2017); citizen - suits in domestic courts are not a universal phenomenon and even if unsuccessful, Estrin (2016) - 16 concludes they are important in underlining the high level of public concern.
+Legal instruments addressing perceived deficiencies in climate change mitigation include human rights and liability.
+Developments in attribution science are improving the ability to detect human influence on extreme weather.
+Marjanac et al. (2017) argue that this broadens the legal duty of government, business and others to manage foreseeable harms, and may lead to more climate change litigation (Marjanac et al. 2017).
+Peel and Osofsky (2017) argue that courts are becoming increasingly receptive to employ human rights claims in climate change lawsuits (Peel and Osofsky 2017); citizen suits in domestic courts are not a universal phenomenon and, even if unsuccessful, Estrin (2016) concludes they are important in underlining the high level of public concern.

-7.4.4.2.
-Mitigation instruments
+7.4.4.2 Mitigation instruments

-Similar instruments for mitigation could be applied to the land sector as in other sectors, including

-- market-based measures such as taxes and cap and trade systems; as well as standards and regulations; - subsidies and tax credits; information instruments and management tools; R&D investment; and - 21 voluntary compliance programmes, but few regions have implemented agricultural mitigation - 22 instruments(Cooper et al. 2013).
-Existing regimes focus on subsidies, grants and incentives, and - voluntary offset programmes.
+Similar instruments for mitigation could be applied to the land sector as in other sectors, including: market-based measures such as taxes and cap and trade systems; standards and regulations; subsidies and tax credits; information instruments and management tools; R&D investment; and voluntary compliance programmes.
+However, few regions have implemented agricultural mitigation instruments

+(Cooper et al. 2013).
+Existing regimes focus on subsidies, grants and incentives, and voluntary offset programmes.

-Market-based instruments
+7.4.4.3 Market-based instruments